 Jailed American leaves Yangon alongside the senator who secured his release.

-But Aung San Suu Kyi, who has been under detention for 14 of the last 20 years and was sentenced to a further 18 months of house arrest for Yettaw’s stunt, criticised the military government’s double standard on Monday.
+But Suu Kyi, who was sentenced to a further 18 months of house arrest after Yettaw’s visit, criticised the military government’s double standards.

-“The fact that the person who entered the house was released whereas residents of the house remained detained is ugly,” Nyan Win, her lawyer, quoted her as saying.
+“The fact that the person who entered the house was released whereas residents of the house remained detained is ugly,” Nyan Win, her lawyer, quoted her as saying on Monday.

 Myanmar state television said Yettaw, who was held for three months in a Myanmar jail during his joint trial with Aung San Suu Kyi, was freed on humanitarian grounds because of his poor health.

 He suffers from diabetes and was hospitalised for a week during the trial after suffering seizures.

 Phillip Crowley, a US state department spokesman, said Yettaw’s release could not be seen as an indication that Myanmar, formerly known as Burma, was embracing change.

 “We remain very concerned about the continued detainment of Aung San Suu Kyi and more than 2,100 prisoners that are in detention,” he said.